knative/docs/blog/docs/articles/consuming_s3_data_with_knative.md

 ## Using Kamelets as Event Sources for AWS S3

-In order to bind a Kamelet to a Knative component, like the above broker, we are using the `Pipe` API.
+In order to bind a Kamelet to a Knative component, like the broker we created above, we are using the `Pipe` API.
 A Pipe allows to declaratively move data from a system described by a Kamelet _towards_ a Knative destination **or** _from_ a Knative destination to another (external) system described by a Kamelet.

 Below is a `Pipe` that uses a ready-to-use `Kamelet`, a `aws-s3-source`